Irastris/python-saintsrow/README.md

 An experimental CLI toolset designed expressly for "Saints Row (2022)", built with Python.

 # Download
 #### A prebuilt binary is available for Windows [here](https://github.com/Irastris/python-saintsrow/releases/tag/v0.1.0) or by navigating to releases.
+Prebuilt binaries may be out of date as they are low priority.

 # Building:
 #### setuptools